Skinny guinea pigs are certainly an odd-looking breed of guinea pig due to their lack of fur.

 If your piggy’s nails are too long, they will start to curl – that’s a sign that they could do with a trim.

 Your cavy probably won’t appreciate having their nails cuts, but it’s a job that needs to be done nonetheless.

-When it’s time to trim your cavy’s nails on their feet, it’s important you avoid the quick.
-In piggies with light-colored nails, the quick will look like a pink or red root.
+When it’s time to trim the nails on their feet, it’s important you avoid the quick.
+In guinea pigs with light-colored nails, the quick will look like a pink or red root.